Weilmünster: Constituent communities

+Until about 150 years ago, Heinzenberg, which now belongs to Grävenwiesbach, was also one of Weilmünster's constituent communities.

 History

 In 1217, Weilmünster had its first documentary mention as Wilmunstre.
 It was, however, by this time already a sizeable village with its own church.
 History hints that the Fulda Monastery, which had holdings in the village, had this church built sometime in the 9th century.
 The church that stands today was built in the early 16th century, and its square defensive tower sometime around 1300.
 As of 1601, a regular market is known to have been being held in Weilmünster.
 The community belonged to Nassau, and after the division of inheritance to Nassau-Weilburg.
 From 1806 it belonged to the Duchy of Nassau.
 In 1866 it passed to Prussia, becoming part of the Province of Hesse-Nassau.

 Industrialization began early.
 In the early 16th century there was an ironworks with a blast furnace in Weilmünster.
 Later came foundries and other metalworking businesses.
 This industrial development, however, was short-lived.
 While the road through the Lahn valley was expanded and the Lahn was channelled, Weilmünster, which lay off these arteries, fell behind.
 The building of the Weilstraße (“Weil Road”) in 1860 came too late, and the railway only reached Weilmünster in 1908.

 In 1421, there was a forest smithy in Audenschmiede.
 It developed itself into a nationally important smithy that, in 1798 passed into the ownership of the Buderus firm when it was founded, and until 1930 it was one of the firm's most important locations.